Unified IPv6 DNS Security

 While DJBDNS is the unsurpassed DNS content and cache server implementation written by Daniel Bernstein, it lacks IPv6 features.
 Using Felix von Leitner's IPv6 add-on, I have included Matthew Dempsky's DNSCurve patch utilizing Bernstein's approach to provided a full solution.

-In order to achieve DNS message encryption on the server side, you need to install Harm von Tilborg's CurveDNS server along-side with Daniel Bernstein's, Tanja Lange's, and Peter Schwabe's NaCl library.
+In order to achieve DNS message encryption on the server side, you need to install Harm von Tilborg's CurveDNS server along-side with Daniel Bernstein's, Tanja Lange's, and Peter Schwabe's NaCl library also available as libsodium.

 Architecture of djbdnscurve6